7 Things You Should Know Before You Sign Up!

 Compare the values with the other services you’re considering so you can get the most of what you’re paying for.

-Here are some rates from the following money transfer service providers:
+Here are some rates from wire transfer and other providers:

 - Banks – 3%-7%